Staff social media use - frequently asked questions

 It is vital we maintain that trust as people of all backgrounds, cultures and beliefs must feel welcome, respected and safe for us to be able to provide care to anyone who needs it.

-The conduct of a NSW Health employee can reflect on the entire NSW Health system, including your colleagues and your hospital, health facility or agency.
+The conduct of NSW Health staff can reflect on the entire NSW Health system, including your colleagues and your hospital, health facility or agency.

 Authorised spokespeople are responsible for representing NSW Health externally to ensure clear and consistent provision of advice to the public on important matters.